 Those who plan on commuting on their RadMini 4 won’t have anything to worry about when it comes to the range of the battery.
 On top of that, the watt meter helps riders moderate power output while on their ride.

 Rad Power Bikes – RadMini 4 Folding Electric Bike

-When we took the RadMini 4 on our 1 mile circuit test it showed us a few characteristics that are common amongst Rad Power Bikes.
+When we took the RadMini 4 on our 1 mile circuit test it showed us a few characteristics that are common amongst other Rad Power Bikes we’ve reviewed.
 The main one being a consistent jump between assistance levels.

 The RadMini 4 averages a 1.48mph difference between the assistance levels with the biggest being between PAS levels 2 and 3, which was a 3.8mph jump.
 Generally there will be one assistance level that jumps up quite a bit from its predecessor and we appreciated that the jump was right in the middle of the pedal assist options.
 When it comes to speed, the RadMini 4 showed us it can hang with its bigger-wheeled counterparts without any issues.

 Rad Power Bikes – RadMini 4 Rider View